CSMMLab/csmmlab.github.io/ryza.md

 +++
 @def tags = ["syntax", "code"]

-Ryza is a self-assembled computer group-wise usage.
+Ryza is a self-assembled computer for group-wise usage.

 # Table of contents